If you’re longing for open spaces, beautiful scenery, and easy distancing, put a Montana road trip on your list.

 Other Montana Places to Visit

 You’ll notice that some Montana attractions and places to visit are missing from this road trip rundown.
 I spent a good bit of time in the state, but I had to prioritize and didn’t make it to Big Sky, Great Falls, Helena (the capital), or Livingston.
+And no, I didn’t see any grizzly bears.
 Besides Big Sky, there are a few other ski areas too in winter.
 There are some gorgeous towns in the mountains north of Whitefish as you head toward Canada.

 I do hope to return at some point, but you’ll have to discover those places on your own.